 Specific Aim 2.
 To expand the mentoring program for junior investigators, with special emphasis on foreign- trained researchers, who today represent the majority of investigators at our institutions.

 Specific Aim 3.
 To increase the grant planning, development and submission for investigators associated with the COBRE, and continue their training on fiscal planning of their research projects.

 Specific Aim 4.
 To integrate fully the COBRE program into the LSUHSC Cancer Center and the institution overall by leveraging institutional funds and support.

 We expect that an Administrative Core built around these Specific Aims will not only provide essential support for the investigators of the COBRE, but will also train the Core Directors and the future scientific leaders in administrative, financial and grant management matters.

-Grants Development Office: Ms. Jonna Ellis, the COBRE coordinator, developed a unique grants support program aimed at mentoring the PJIs on the entire granting process, starting with the identification of funding opportunities, the planning and development of a grant application, the submission process, the review of the critiques, and the post-award management.
+Grants Development Office: The Stanley S. Scott Cancer Center Grants and Contracts Specialists developed a unique grants support program aimed at mentoring the PJIs on the entire granting process, starting with the identification of funding opportunities, the planning and development of a grant application, the submission process, the review of the critiques, and the post-award management.
 This grants initiative soon was in such high demand by COBRE and Cancer Center investigators, as well as researchers from other institutions, that it became the Grants Office of the Cancer Center, the only separate grants development office of any department at the LSU Health Sciences center.
 As shown in the figure below, the number of grants submitted and managed by this office has grown rapidly since the start of this COBRE, with the exception of 2010 and 2011 when several Cancer Center researchers departed the institution.